US forces seize seventh sanctioned tanker linked to Venezuela in Trump's effort to control its oil

 The tanker was sanctioned by the U.S. Treasury Department under an executive order related to Russia's invasion of Ukraine in 2022.

-The post from U.S. Southern Command, however, indicated the ship had taken oil from Venezuela.
+The post from U.S. Southern Command indicated the ship had taken oil from Venezuela.
 It said the capture of the tanker “demonstrates our resolve to ensure that the only oil leaving Venezuela will be oil that is coordinated properly and lawfully.”

 The military command posted what appeared to be aerial footage of the Sagitta sailing on the ocean, but unlike in prior videos the clip did not show U.S. forces flying toward it in helicopters or landing on the deck of the ship.

+Officials in Trump’s Republican administration have made it clear they see seizing the tankers as a way to generate cash as they seek to rebuild Venezuela’s battered oil industry and restore its economy.

+Trump met with executives from oil companies nearly two weeks ago to discuss his goal of investing $100 billion in Venezuela to repair and upgrade its oil production and distribution.
+He said at the time that the U.S. expected to sell at least 30 million to 50 million barrels of Venezuelan oil.

-Trump told reporters just hours before the announcement that the U.S. already has taken 50 million barrels of oil out of Venezuela.
+Trump told reporters on Tuesday that the U.S. already has taken 50 million barrels of oil out of Venezuela.

 “We’ve got millions of barrels of oil left,” he said at the White House.
 “We’re selling it on the open market.
 We’re bringing down oil prices incredibly.”